3bl3gamer/tgclient/README.md

     LangCode:       "en",
 }

-// store stat will save/read session data sessStore := &mtproto.SessFileStore{FPath: "tg_session.json"}
+// store that will save/read session data sessStore := &mtproto.SessFileStore{FPath: "tg_session.json"}

 // optional dialer (may be nil) for proxying requests